Johan-Mi/scratch-compiler-2/README.md

 ### Helix

-Add the following to `languages.toml`:
+Copy/symlink the Tree-sitter queries to `queries/sc2` in the Helix runtime directory and add the following to `languages.toml`:

 ```toml
 [[language]]